crossplane/crossplane/docs/concepts/composition.md

 Composition allows platform builders to define new custom resources that are composed of managed resources.
 We call these composite resources, or XRs.
-An XR typically groups together a handful of managed resources into one logical resource, exposing only the settings that the platform builer deems useful and deferring the rest to an API-server-side template we call a 'Composition'.
+An XR typically groups together a handful of managed resources into one logical resource, exposing only the settings that the platform builder deems useful and deferring the rest to an API-server-side template we call a 'Composition'.

 Composition can be used to build a catalogue of custom resources and classes of